maghoff/fractal-matrix-api/README.md

 Fractal
 =======

-Fractal is a Gtk+ Matrix.org client written in Rust.
+Fractal is a Matrix messaging app for GNOME written in Rust.
+Its interface is optimized for collaboration in large groups, such as free software projects.

- * Come to talk with us in Matrix: https://matrix.to/#/#fractal-gtk:matrix.org
+ * Come to talk to us on Matrix: https://matrix.to/#/#fractal-gtk:matrix.org
  * Main repository: https://gitlab.gnome.org/World/fractal/

 ![screenshot](https://gitlab.gnome.org/World/fractal/raw/master/screenshots/fractal.png)

-## How to Build
+## Build Instructions

-You need meson and ninja to build this project.
-Rust and cargo are also needed.
+You need Meson and Ninja (as well as Rust and Cargo) to build Fractal.

+### GNU/Linux

 ```
 ./configure --prefix=/usr/local